rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ### Remove the distinction between crate files and source files

 Crate files are at this point mostly an artefact of earlier beliefs that turned out not to be true (or convenient) in the compilation model.
 We believe they are now doing more harm than good, and their features can be presented as an "early pass" in the compilation model of a single tree of source files.
 Inter-file linkages will be given (within a crate) by the form `mod foo = "path.rs"`.

+### Doc-comments

+Even with the smallest in-attribute syntax we could come up with, `#[doc="..."]`, we are still finding the documentation-attribute system a little too ugly to read.
+We will therefore support an auxiliary form of comment that is interpreted _as_ a `doc` attribute, presented in a different form but identical in semantics.
+Both will remain legal but we expect most users to prefer the doc-comment form, longer-term.

 ### Generalized variables and conditionals in the attribute system.